Mysore pak recipe is a super delicious and a popular sweet from mysore. It is made with just three main ingredients – besan, ghee and sugar.

 - Stir so that the sugar dissolves.

-- Meanwhile also take the ghee in another pan and keep it on stove top. let the ghee melt on a low flame or sim.
-The ghee has to be hot when we add it in the besan mixture.
-So let it be on a slow simmer.
+- Meanwhile also take the ghee in another pan and keep it on stove top.
+Let the ghee melt on a low flame or sim.

-Adding ghee
+Adding Ghee

 - Do use a bigger kadai and also some gloves on your hands, as there is a lot of sizzling, frothing and bubbling that happens.

 - You have to continue to cook and stir till you start seeing many bubbles in the mixture and the ghee is released from it.
-So continue to cook and stir. the mixture will also start to leave the sides of the kadai or pan.
+So continue to cook and stir.
+The mixture will also start to leave the sides of the kadai or pan.

 - While stirring also scrape the bottom of the kadai and the sides.
 If you do not scrape, then the mixture starts sticking and gets browned or burnt.